christopherbugg/HEMS/README.md

+*This is a small and simple program designed as a proof-of-work for a job interview.
+It isn't designed to be a coprehensive employee management system, though it should serve as a great foundation for one.*

-Welcome to HEMS, or the Handy Employee Management System!
+##Welcome to HEMS, or the Handy Employee Management System!

 This program is designed to be a basic employee management system capable of storing basic information about employees in an easily